SDCoulter/Pewlett-Hackard-Analysis/README.md

 ![Retiring by Job Title Table](Images/count_r_by_title.png)

-The second objective was to find the number of employees eligible for the mentorship program ***CHECK***.
+The second objective was to find the number of employees eligible for the mentorship program - a program designed to look at near retirement employees and bring them into a part time position that allows them to pass their knowledge onto the younger generation of employees in the form of a mentorship-trainee relationship.
 To do this we created a new table `mentorship_eligibilty` by again using a `SELECT DISTINCT ON` statement to get unique results through employee number, and joining the `employee` table with the `dept_emp` and `titles` tables.
 This time we looked at the employees with a birth year of 1965 and who still worked for the company.
 The SQL query for this object can again be found [here](Queries/Employee_Database_challenge.sql), and the first lines of the query results below:

 ![Mentorship Eligibility Table](Images/mentorship_eligibility.png)